digitalcrust/digitalcrust-website/content/Approach.md

-There is a long history of organizations that seek to coordinate digital infrastructure in geology.
-Unlike previous efforts in the space, we seek to foster lightweight collaboration, encouraging informal communication and shared maintenance of small, reusable software libraries.
+There is a long history of organizations that seek to coordinate digital infrastructure in geology, which have approached this task in a variety of ways.
+We seek to foster lightweight collaboration, often in the form of shared maintenance of small, reusable software libraries and composable services.

 - Connect geoscientists who are solving problems by building software
 - Encourage [[Code-level collaboration]] outside of organizational and funding-driven [[Development silos]]